dinglixiang/dinglixiang.github.io/_posts/2019-12-18-gem-rollout-for-feature-flag.md

   - Gem
 ---

+Recently, we redesign the mini program project.
+During the iteration, some features should be on the beta version or the beta users.
+And we control these via rollout.

 The `rollout` gem is the fast feature flags based on Redis.

 Within rollout, you can set the feature flags on so many dimensions.
 Like the follows: